-Earn up to 125,000 bonus points and two free nights with these Marriott credit cards | CNN Underscored
+Earn up to 75,000 bonus points or three free nights with these Marriott credit cards | CNN Underscored

 Even though you won’t pay anything to carry the Marriott Bold card, it only earns 3 points per dollar at participating Marriott hotels instead of the 6x points of the Marriott Boundless card, and the same 2x points on all other purchases.

-You also still get some of the same card benefits, such as complimentary Silver elite status, baggage delay insurance, lost luggage reimbursement, trip delay reimbursement and purchase protection, but you won’t receive the highly valuable 35,000-point complimentary night certificate after your first year.
+You also still get some of the same card benefits, such as complimentary Silver elite status, baggage delay insurance, lost luggage reimbursement, trip delay reimbursement and purchase protection, but with the Marriott Bold card, you won’t receive the highly valuable 35,000-point complimentary night certificate after your first year.

 Ultimately, we prefer the Marriott Boundless card over the Marriott Bold card, as long as you’re able to maximize the benefits, especially the annual complimentary night certificate.
 But, if a quick bump in Marriott points and automatic Silver elite status is all you’re looking for, the Marriott Bold card could check the box.